Home / Teaching & Research / Laidlaw Scholars / Laidlaw Scholars Application Criteria

 Transcript: Please attach a copy of your most recent transcript (unofficial transcripts permitted).
 (Word or PDF files only)

-Statement of Interest/Project Description: Please attach a short description of your project, including the key research question that you are seeking to answer, any major events and activities related to conducting the research, the names and brief descriptions of any organization or stakeholders with which you will work, and any potential impact of your findings.
+Statement of Interest/Project Description (5000 characters maximum): Please attach a short description of your project, including the key research question that you are seeking to answer, any major events and activities related to conducting the research, the names and brief descriptions of any organization or stakeholders with which you will work, and any potential impact of your findings.

-Project Budget: Please attach a document that describes the total cost of the project and identifies priority items that will be covered by the Laidlaw Scholarship funding.
-Please include all other funding sources or in-kind donations that you have received or plan to seek.
+Project Budget: You have $650 to use for your research project.
+Please indicate how you expect to spend the funds.
+Additionally, please include all other funding sources or in-kind donations that you have received or plan to seek.
 (Word, Excel, or PDF files only)

-Leadership Statement Part 1 - Please answer the following prompt (750 words): Describe a time that you faced a difficult situation in a group setting and took steps to resolve the issue.
+Leadership Statement Part 1 - Please answer the following prompt (5000 characters maximum): Describe a time that you faced a difficult situation in a group setting and took steps to resolve the issue.
 Explain what action you took and why, and if you feel that your actions were effective.
 Finally, describe what you learned about yourself in the process.

-Leadership Statement Part 2 - Please answer the following prompt (500 words maximum): Who is a leader (not related to you) with a trait you would wish to emulate?
+Leadership Statement Part 2 - Please answer the following prompt (3000 characters maximum): Who is a leader (not related to you) with a trait you would wish to emulate?
 What is that trait and why do you believe it is important to use as a leader?

 Letters of Recommendation: Please have two letters of recommendation submitted by the recommender here.
 These letters should come from someone familiar with your academic and research skills, and should address your capacity to grow as a leader.